surajpisal845-maker/Task1-1/README.md

-📘 Task1 – Number Sequence Generator
+# Task1 – Number Sequence Generator

 This project contains a simple Python program that generates a continuous sequence of natural numbers (like "12345678910...") until the total length reaches the user-given position.

 ---

-🚀 How It Works
+#How It Works

 1. The user enters a number n